MagnumOpuses/allJobAdsWidget/README.md

 * data-showexpired - (true or false) will list or not list expired ads.
 * data-q           - (string) free search text string to filter jobs, example: ekonomi, truckförare etc
 * data-places      - (string) text string to filter location, if you want more then one place seperate with comma.
+Filter for municipality, region or country.
+* data-orgnumber   - (string) organisation number

 there is also a page limit